Skip to main content

 About this award

 You can receive a bursary valued at $3,000.
-There are up to six bursaries available in total: four are provided by the Thorner/Johnston/DiMarzo Family Fund at Calgary Foundation and two are provided by Calgary Foundation.
+There are up to six bursaries available in total: four are provided by the Thorner/Johnston/DiMarzo Family Fund at Calgary Foundation, and two are provided by Calgary Foundation.
 As a bursary, this money is yours to keep and you do not have to pay it back.
-This is for you if you identify as First Nations, Métis, or Inuit and are approaching the end of your undergraduate journey.
-You must apply by May 15, 2026.
-When you apply, ask how and when you'll hear back — whether it is by email, phone, or through the application portal.
+This is for you if you identify as First Nations, Métis, or Inuit and are nearing the completion of your post-secondary journey.
+Apply by May 15, 2026.
+The provider does not state exactly when or how you will be notified of the result, so ask Calgary Foundation if they notify winners by email, phone, or through their application portal.
 Selection criteria aren't published — ask Calgary Foundation how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
 The money is applied directly to your tuition.
-Confirm with your school's financial aid office how this credit will appear on your account so you can plan your payments.
-Renewal conditions aren't listed — because this is specifically for students entering their final year of study, it is likely a one-time award.
-Confirm with Calgary Foundation if there are any other requirements to keep the funds.
+Since it does not go to your bank account, confirm with your school's financial aid office how this credit will appear on your student account.
+Renewal conditions aren't listed — because this award is specifically for students entering their final year of study, it is likely a one-time payment, but you can confirm this with Calgary Foundation.

 Can you get it?